-How to Use Nslookup Command
+How to Use Nslookup Command in Windows

 Importance of DNS

 DNS is such a foundational aspect of how networks and the internet work that it’s hard to categorize it as either more sysadmin or more networking related.
-In most of the environments I’ve worked in it’s usually the SysAdmins that manage DNS or a dedicated DNS group in very large enterprises since DNS is a server role, yet it’s affect on network communications is pretty substantial and many a network admin will find themselves doing DNS lookups while troubleshooting.
+In most of the environments I’ve worked in, it’s usually the SysAdmins that manage DNS or a dedicated DNS group in very large enterprises since DNS is a server role, yet it’s affect on network communications is pretty substantial and many a network admin will find themselves doing DNS lookups while troubleshooting.

 In a nutshell, DNS helps computers on a network communicate by translating domain names to IP addressees which are used in routing.